Valuation Techniques

 The Theory Behind DCF

-The DCF analysis is a method used to estimate the value of an investment based on its expected future cash flows.
+The Discounted Cash Flow method is used to estimate the value of an investment based on its expected future cash flows.
 The premise is that a company is worth all of the cash that it could make available to investors in the future.
 It is the sum of the cash flows, discounted back to their present value.

 Steps to Perform DCF Analysis